 How gold price are determined in India?

-Ideally gold rate depends on the international gold rate.
-However, it depends on additional factors like import duty, dollar price variation etc.
+Ideally, the gold rate depends on the international gold rate.
+However, it depends on additional factors like import duty, dollar price variation, etc.

-Largest producer of gold is outside India and in order to import gold we need to pay dollar-rupee conversion price.
-If rupee falls against the dollar the landing cost of gold increases and gold become expensive.
+The largest producer of gold is outside India and to import gold we need to pay a dollar-rupee conversion price.
+If rupee falls against the dollar the landing cost of gold increases and gold becomes expensive.

-Second important point is import duty.
-In order to control current account deficit government increases import duty.
+The second important point is import duty.
+To control the current account deficit, the government increases import duty.
 This makes gold further costlier.

 Gold Price History

-In order to compare gold price with international market let’s look at last 42 years history of the gold price.
+In order to compare gold price with the international market let’s look at the last 70 years’ history of the gold price.
 This chart is taken from Gold Price history data of RBI.

 What is your take on Gold?
 Do share your views!